Skip to content

 Distributed Wrapper

-DistributedWrapper.h kernel contains the Distributed wrapper class which is the main entry point for a distributed pipeline on the coordinator:
+The DistributedWrapper.h kernel contains the DistributedWrapper class which is the main entry point for a distributed pipeline on the coordinator:

 void DistributedWrapper::execute(

-const char *mlirCode, // The IR code fragment
+const char *mlirCode, // the IR code fragment

-DT ***res, // An array of pipeline outputs
+DT ***res, // array of pipeline outputs

-const Structure **inputs, // Array of pipeline inputs
+const Structure **inputs, // array of pipeline inputs

 size_t numInputs, // number of inputs